Two Stages of Folding: Convergent Mechanisms in AI Protein Folding Trunks: When Does the Model Fold a Hairpin or Helix?

-\mypar{Single-block patching reveals two regimes} To localize the computation, we repeat the patching experiment but intervene at a single block $k$, patching either sequence or pairwise representations alone.
-We restrict to the $\approx$2,000 donor–target pairs where full patching successfully induced a hairpin, then measure the success rate for each block and representation type, averaged across all pairs.

-The result (see Fig.~\ref{fig:stages_of_computation}) reveals two distinct regimes.
-Sequence patches are effective in early blocks ($k \in \{0,\dots, 7\}$) with success rates peaking around 40\% at block 0 and declining thereafter.
-Pairwise patches show the opposite pattern: they only become increasingly effective starting around block 25, reaching success rates around 20\% by block 35.
+\mypar{Single-block patching reveals two regimes across architectures} To localize the computation, we repeat the patching experiment but intervene at a single block, patching either sequence or pairwise representations alone (restricted to the $\approx$4,000 donor--target pairs where full patching was successful).
+The result reveals two distinct regimes (Fig.~\ref{fig:stages_of_computation}).
+Sequence patches are effective in early blocks ($k \in \{0,\dots,7\}$), with success rates peaking around 40\% at block 0 and declining sharply thereafter.
+Pairwise patches show the opposite pattern, becoming effective starting around block 25 and peaking near block 35 in ESMFold and OpenFold.
+This pattern arises in all three models despite differences in training data, architectural details, and input modality, suggesting folding trunks share a common computational strategy: early blocks commit to motif identity through sequence-side computation, later blocks refine motif geometry through pairwise computation.

-\mypar{Generalization study} We replicate this experiment in the reverse direction: patching alpha-helical representations into beta-hairpin targets.
-We observe a similar two-regime structure, which suggests that the computational stages reflect how the trunk processes secondary structure more broadly, rather than hairpin-specific mechanisms (Appendix~\ref{app:reverse_patching}).